Meta-Router: Bridging Gold-standard and Preference-based Evaluations in Large Language Model Routing: Integrative LLM Routing through Causal Meta-learners

 \subsection{GS--PB data integration: A causal inference perspective}

-The oracle procedure outlined in $\mathsection$\ref{sec:oracle} indicates that it is crucial to develop a principal statistical estimation framework for the shift function $\Delta(\cdot)$ in order to estimate $m(\cdot)$ efficiently by combining the information from $\mathcal{D}_G$ and $\mathcal{D}_P$.
-For bias modeling, simple approaches such as linear models \citep{kallus2018removing} may be inadequate, highlighting the need for a more flexible and robust formulation.
+In practice, the shift function $\Delta(\cdot)$ is unknown.
+Nevertheless, the oracle procedure outlined in $\mathsection$\ref{sec:oracle} indicates that, empirically, it is crucial to develop a principal statistical estimation framework for the shift function $\Delta(\cdot)$ in order to estimate $\psi(\cdot)$ efficiently by combining the information from $\mathcal{D}_G$ and $\mathcal{D}_P$.
 In the following two sections, we reformulate the data integration problem under the potential outcome framework in causal inference (see \emph{e.g.}, \citet{imbens2015causal}), and correspondingly, $\Delta(\cdot)$ is the conditional average treatment effect (CATE) under such a new model formulation.
 One can then use well-developed CATE estimation approaches in causal inference, \emph{e.g.}, meta-learners \citep{kunzel2019metalearners}, to estimate $\Delta(\cdot)$ robustly and efficiently.